Sensorium: Sensory ecology and anthropology

 These sorts of insights were the impetus for the development of the burgeoning field of sensory anthropology, which seeks to understand other cultures from within their own unique sensoria.
 Anthropologists such as Paul Stoller (1989) and Michael Jackson (1983, 1989) have focused on a critique of the hegemony of vision and textuality in the social sciences.
 They argue for an understanding and analysis that is embodied, one sensitive to the unique context of sensation of those one wishes to understand.
 They believe that a thorough awareness and adoption of other sensoria is a key requirement if ethnography is to approach true understanding.

 A related area of study is sensory (or perceptual) ecology.
 This field aims at understanding the unique sensory and interpretive systems all organisms develop, based on the specific ecological environments they live in, experience and adapt to.
 A key researcher in this field has been psychologist James J. Gibson, who has written numerous seminal volumes considering the senses in terms of holistic, self-contained perceptual systems.
 These exhibit their own mindful, interpretive behaviour, rather than acting simply as conduits delivering information for cognitive processing, as in more representational philosophies of perception or theories of psychology (1966, 1979).
 Perceptual systems detect affordances in objects in the world, directing attention towards information about an object in terms of the possible uses it affords an organism.

 The individual sensory systems of the body are only parts of these broader perceptual ecologies, which include the physical apparatus of sensation, the environment being sensed, as well as both learned and innate systems for directing attention and interpreting the results.
 These systems represent and enact the information (as an influence which leads to a transformation) required to perceive, identify or reason about the world, and are distributed across the very design and structures of the body, in relation to the physical environment, as well as in the concepts and interpretations of the mind.
 This information varies according to species, physical environment, and the context of information in the social and cultural systems of perception, which also change over time and space, and as an individual learns through living.
 Any single perceptual modality may include or overlap multiple sensory structures, as well as other modes of perception, and the sum of their relations and the ratio of mixture and importance comprise a sensorium.
 The perception, understanding, and reasoning of an organism is dependent on the particular experience of the world delivered by changing ratios of sense.

 Clouded sensorium

 A clouded sensorium, also known as an altered sensorium, is a medical condition characterized by the inability to think clearly or concentrate.
 It is usually synonymous with, or substantially overlapping with, altered level of consciousness.
-It is associated with a huge variety of underlying causes from drug induced states to pathogenic states induced by disease or mineral deficiency.
+It is associated with a huge variety of underlying causes from drug induced states to pathogenic states induced by disease or mineral deficiency to neurotrauma.